lit-alan/SD4-Adv-Enterprise-App-Development/Example of Using JWT (Json Web Tokens) for Authn/README.md

 ## Implementing AuthN with JWT in a Simple REST API :boom:

 If you want to jump straight into testing the code using Postman, then click [here](#6-sample-run).
-Don't forget to come back and read the rest of the document to gain a full understanding of how it all works.
+Make sure that the Spring Boot project `REST_API_Using_JWT` is running first.
+Afterwards, don't forget to come back and read the rest of the document to gain a full understanding of how it all works.

 **JSON Web Token (JWT)** are widely used in authentication and authorisation, including in the context of web applications and APIs.